lightyou/gsoap/gsoap/doc/guide/index.md

 Permissible types are `int` and `size_t`.
 This variable does not affect the size of dynamic arrays, `xsd__hexBinary` and `xsd__base64Binary` types, which is always `int`.

-When C++17 is enabled with wsdl2h and soapcpp2 option <b>`-c++17`</b>, you can
-also semi-automatically enable `std::optional` declarations with optional class and structure member variables.
-This means that `std::optional` is used instead of a (smart) pointer to make a member optional.

-To enable `std::optional` with member variables that are primitive types, `typedef`, and `enum` automatically:

-    $OPTIONAL = std::optional

-Local unnamed simpleType restrictions may not adopt the specified optional type and still use pointers instead.
-This limitation may be lifted in a future release.

 🔝 [Back to table of contents](#)